kaucim stick canister logoKAUCIM.AI

 FAQ

-- Is Stick #5 (Moderately Good) good or bad?
+Is Stick #5 (Moderately Good) good or bad?+

-- "Moderately Good" is a middle-tier fortune.
+"Moderately Good" is a middle-tier fortune.
 It suggests your situation has room for growth but requires attention and direction.
-The real value is in the specific guidance — fortune sticks are tools for self-reflection, not prediction.
+The real value is in the specific guidance: fortune sticks are tools for self-reflection, not prediction.

-- How accurate is Wong Tai Sin Stick #5 for wealth?
+How accurate is Wong Tai Sin Stick #5 for wealth?+

-- Fortune sticks work as a mirror for self-reflection rather than prediction.
-If the interpretation resonates with you, that's the stick doing its job — revealing what you already sense but haven't articulated.
+Fortune sticks work as a mirror for self-reflection rather than prediction.
+If the interpretation resonates with you, that's the stick doing its job, revealing what you already sense but haven't articulated.

-- Is Wong Tai Sin accurate for money questions?
+Is Wong Tai Sin accurate for money questions?+

-- Not the way a stock forecast is accurate.
+Not the way a stock forecast is accurate.
 A fortune stick won't tell you next month's earnings or which asset to hold.
-What it does — when it works — is surface the thing you're not saying out loud: that you're spending to feel secure, or chasing shortcuts because the patient path feels too slow, or haven't separated steady income from speculative side bets.
+What it does, when it works, is surface the thing you're not saying out loud: that you're spending to feel secure, or chasing shortcuts because the patient path feels too slow, or haven't separated steady income from speculative side bets.
 "Accurate" here means "clear."
 If reading the interpretation changes how you see your relationship with money, that's the stick doing its job.

-- What should I do if I drew a bad wealth fortune stick?
+What should I do if I drew a bad wealth fortune stick?+

-- A "Poor" wealth stick is blocking speculative routes, not your real path.
-Concrete steps: (1) hold your main income line — don't switch jobs or chase new ventures under pressure; (2) find the leaks in your spending — expenses driven by image, social comparison, or buying emotional safety; cut them before the next season change; (3) build goodwill — help where you can, honor old commitments.
+A "Poor" wealth stick is blocking speculative routes, not your real path.
+Concrete steps: (1) hold your main income line, don't switch jobs or chase new ventures under pressure; (2) find the leaks in your spending, expenses driven by image, social comparison, or buying emotional safety; cut them before the next season change; (3) build goodwill, help where you can, honor old commitments.
 These rebuild the ground you stand on.
-The value of a Poor stick isn't in what to avoid — it's in what becomes clear when you stop pretending.
+The value of a Poor stick is in what becomes clear when you stop pretending.

-- Can I draw fortune sticks for the same question again?
+Can I draw fortune sticks for the same question again?+

-- Traditionally, you should ask about the same matter only once.
+Traditionally, you should ask about the same matter only once.
 Drawing repeatedly often means you're seeking the answer you want rather than the guidance you need.
 To explore different angles, try a different life topic for the same stick number.